Is Failing to Diagnose a Condition Considered Medical Malpractice?

 If you or your loved one has suffered an injury or ailment due to a health care provider’s failure to diagnose a medical condition, you may be entitled to compensation through a medical malpractice claim.

-Lynch Law Firm’s New Jersey medical malpractice lawyers will provide you a free, no obligation consultation to determine if you have a case against a negligent doctor.
+Lynch Law Firm, PC’s New Jersey medical malpractice lawyers will provide you a free, no obligation consultation to determine if you have a case against a negligent doctor.
 We provide all of our services on a contingency fee basis.
 This means we only charge our clients for representing them if we recover compensation.
 There is no risk in contacting us to find out if you have a case.